the-swerve/temple/readme.md

 # Overview

-User = function (data) {
+A mind-bendingly simple client-side templating library with the following features:

-	this.data = data;
+* Update data in the dom dynamically when it changes without re-rendering.
-};
+* Make declarative templates.

-Deja View is a mind-bendingly simple client-side templating library with the following features:
+* No view logic.

-* Automatically updates the DOM when data is changed.
-No compiling templates and re-rendering stuff.
+* Loops and conditionals and loops within loops.
-* Everything is declarative.
+* Updating loops will sync the data to your dom without re-rendering elements -- state like checkboxes and fields won't be touched.

-*
+## Usage

-* Only updates what
+	var view = deja.view(data_model);
-* Very easy and simple interpolation, conditionals, and loops.
+	view.render(query_selector);

-* Automatically evaluates functions (your view logic) inside your data objects.
+Where *data_model* is an object containing your view's data that will emit events when its properties are changed.

-* Completely syncs with the DOM, preserving state like checkboxes and text fields when data is updated.
+*query_selector* is string for selecting the element(s) you want this view to render into.

-## Basic interpolation
+## Interpolation

 We use the 'deja-text' attribute to indicate we want to interpolate some data.
 In the content of that element, we give the reference to the variable or object